65S517 60Hz Roku Smart LED TV

 Side angle viewing– typical LED contrast and color saturation loss beginning at around 25 degrees off-axis.

 Motion handling: good – with regular fast-action content, there were no notable motion artifacts with the demo content I viewed, and fast-paced sporting events appeared smooth and blur-free.
 Nevertheless, other users may experience motion artifacts since this TV uses a 60Hz panel instead of a 120Hz panel which is less susceptible to motion issues.

 Input lag: very good – 1080p input signal @60Hz 18.0 ms. 4K input signal @ 60Hz 20.0 ms.

 Sound quality: mediocre – as with many flat panel designs, the sound output was lean and thin having virtually no bass punch.
 However, dialogue was clear and intelligible.

-I’ve been a fan of TCL TVs for several years, one reason being is their overall good picture quality (which varies by series), and the S517 is no exception.
-I’m also a fan of its Roku based smart TV platform with its huge variety and endless amount of entertainment options.
+I’ve been a fan of TCL TVs for several years, one reason being their overall good picture quality (which varies by series), and the S517 is no exception.
+I’m also a fan of its Roku-based smart TV platform with its huge variety and endless amount of entertainment options.

 Furthermore, this budget-priced display offers respectable midrange performance that competes well with other TVs in its price class and should be a good fit for most consumers in search of a TV that covers the basics of good picture quality and features and aren’t concerned about having all the latest bells and whistles.